exaloop/codon/docs/sphinx/build.rst

 Building from Source
 ====================

-Unless you really need to build Seq for whatever reason, we strongly recommend using pre-built binaries if possible.
+Unless you really need to build Codon for whatever reason, we strongly recommend using pre-built binaries if possible.

 Dependencies
 ------------

-Seq depends on LLVM 12, which can be installed via most package managers.
+Codon depends on LLVM 12, which can be installed via most package managers.
 To build LLVM 12 yourself, you can do the following:

 .. code-block:: bash